Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 The win was his 20th of the season, the 11th time he reached that mark in 13 seasons.
 Only Cy Young, Christy Mathewson, and Walter Johnson had done it more often.
 The no-hitter was also his 51st career shutout.

 Seven months later, on April 28, 1961, Spahn threw a second no-hitter against the San Francisco Giants, at age 40.
-He remains the oldest pitcher to throw a no-hitter in major league history.
+He was the oldest pitcher in National League history to throw a no-hitter, a distinction he held until Randy Johnson surpassed him in 2004.
+Cy Young and Nolan Ryan both threw no-hitters at older ages in the American League.

 Get Baseball History in Your Inbox